 - Drugs administered through the rectum, especially opioids, are dosed similarly as when given orally.

-- A non-controlled study in cancer patients showed that unmodified MS Contin when transitioned to a rectal route, continued to provide effective in 39 terminally ill patients.
-Hence, rectal administration of long acting formulations of oral opioids is felt to be safe and effective.
+- A non-controlled study in cancer patients showed that unmodified long-acting morphine (MS Contin ®) when transitioned to a rectal route, continued to provide effective in 39 terminally ill patients.
+Hence, rectal administration of long-acting formulations of oral opioids is felt to be safe and effective.

 Guidelines for Rectal Medication Administration